Head of Online Medical Content

 What about the best hearing aids for background noise reduction?
 There are a lot of hearing aid brands that reduce background noise and improve speech understanding successfully.
 Each manufacturer uses different technology to tackle background noise - below are a few examples.

 Each Phonak hearing aid has forward-facing directional microphones that share data with the other hearing aid.
-By working like this, they then decide from which direction sound is coming and reduce the amplification of any sound or speech that isn't coming from that direction.
-They call these microphones beamforming directional microphones.
+By working like this, they decide from which direction sound is coming and reduce amplification accordingly.

 Can hearing aids help with background noise?
 Why do I struggle to hear when there is background noise?